paxdotdev/docs/src/start-creating-a-project.md

 # Creating a Project

-**Alpha Preview**:  you can run the demo project locally, but you cannot yet create new Pax projects from scratch.
+**Alpha Preview**:  you can run the Jabberwocky demo project locally, but you cannot yet create new Pax projects from scratch.

 To run the demo: